pagliaresbcc/Hostel/README.md

     download dependencies, etc) and run the application.

 ### Frontend directory
-    You need to execute `npm install` to install all of dependencies and then execute `npm start`.
+    You need to execute `npm install` in order to install all of dependencies and then execute `npm start`.

  ## Some frontend screens